 It is also important to note that a contested divorce does not have to be contentious.
 If you still wish for an amicable split but simply cannot agree on important aspects of your divorce, a contested divorce can still accomplish your goals.

 We Will Be Your Guide And Advocate

-At Tisdale Middleton Law Firm, our divorce lawyers can help you understand your legal rights and options prior to filing for divorce.
+At Tisdale Middleton & Land, our divorce lawyers can help you understand your legal rights and options prior to filing for divorce.
 If an uncontested divorce is appropriate, we can ensure it is filed correctly and you understand your legal rights and obligations.
 If, on the other hand, there are important matters still to resolve in your divorce, we can help you protect your family and finances.